simonberner/memorize21/fastlane/README.md

 ```
 fastlane ios release
 ```
-Create and push a new build to the AppStore
+Cert, sigh, create and upload a new build to the AppStore

 ----